Garllon/ruby-mentorship/lessons/7-revisiting-strings-and-hashes.md

 :hello world
        ^~~~~
 ```
-Underscores(\_) are commonly used for symbols, as replacment for whitespaces.
-The keyword this is [snake_case](https://en.wikipedia.org/wiki/Snake_case) So it will look oike this, for example:
+Underscores(\_) are commonly used for symbols, as replacement for whitespaces.
+The keyword here is [snake_case](https://en.wikipedia.org/wiki/Snake_case) So it will look like this, for example:
 ```ruby
 :hello_world
 ```